-Would you like to enjoy solitude with Japanese candles in the era of Corona? -The difference between Japanese candles and Western candles-
+Why not enjoy solitude with Japanese candles in this COVID-19 era? - The difference between Japanese and Western candles -

 November 11, 2020